Home » Skin Care » Skin Disease » Skin Cancer Prevention

 • A skin cancer screening, or biopsy in some cases, is required to determine the developmental stage of the cancer in order to diagnosis it and begin treatment

 Skin cancer is one of the fastest growing forms of cancer in much of the world.
-Although skin cancer is always one of the easiest forms of the disease to treat, the effectiveness of those treatments depends on how early the disease is caught.
+Although skin cancer is always one of the easiest forms of the to treat, the effectiveness of those treatments depends on how early the disease is caught.
 Skin cancer treatments can be less radical when the cancer is only in its early stages.
 Below you’ll find information about the different stages of skin cancer.

 Non-melanoma Skin Cancer Stages